List of subdivisions of County Dublin: Electoral divisions

-Prior to the Local Government (Ireland) Act 1919, the city of Dublin was divided into wards and County Dublin was divided into district electoral divisions (DEDs) to elect local councillors.
+Until the Local Government (Ireland) Act 1919, the city of Dublin was divided into wards and County Dublin into district electoral divisions (DEDs) to elect local councillors.
 After the introduction of multi-member districts elected by the single transferable vote, these units were combined to create local electoral areas.
-In 1996, wards and DEDs were both renamed as electoral divisions, which are used to define electoral boundaries.
+In 1996, wards and DEDs were both renamed electoral divisions, which are used to define electoral boundaries.